Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 This is quite true in software as well.
 The table below shows the impact level of some of the more common improvement techniques.

 Key info on DMAIC:

-- PDCA and DMAIC refer to a systematic, problem-solving technique used for optimizing prodcution processes and the cornerstone for continuous improvement.
+PDCA and DMAIC refer to a systematic, problem-solving technique for optimizing production processes and the cornerstone for continuous improvement.

-- DMAIC, being an essentially data-driven approach, is the core tool used to drive Six Sigma projects.
+DMAIC, an essentially data-driven approach, is the core tool to drive Six Sigma projects.

 The below figure illustrates the process: